tobixen/calendar-cli/README.md

 * 2015-02-15: version 0.7 - supports deletion of events, alternative templates for the event output and a small testing script
 * 2015-03-30: version 0.8 - has a interactive configuration mode for those not feeling comfortable with hand-crafting the config in json syntax
 * 2015-03-30: version 0.9 - now it's possible to set a duration when adding events to the calendar.
+* 2015-05-02: version 0.10 - added support for todo subcommand

 Roadmap
 -------
+This is being moved out to the issues section in github.

 * Allow pulling out an agenda for all calendars at once (though, with the current design it's so much easier to do it through a bash loop rather than in the python code, so this is postponed for a while)
 * Allow specification of event duration and/or event end time through options
-* CLI-interface for creating ical todo events
 * Fix easy-to-use symlinks (or alternatively wrapper scripts)
 * Make some nosetests

 Donations
 ---------
 Donations are not expected, but as long as this is a one-man hobby project at least it's not problematic to receive donations.
-Send bitcoins to 139xWFKwX9WejtRR1HP917qJGnRkZ6kn4M eventually.
+Send millibitcoins to 139xWFKwX9WejtRR1HP917qJGnRkZ6kn4M eventually.
 Donations may motivate me to work on specific feature requests or issues.